-Taxicabs are a large part of transportation system in Chicago and many cities across the country.
-Considered “common carriers”, these cars and vans are for hire and under Illinois law their drivers are expected to ensure the safe transport of their passengers.
-However, regardless of what the law may state, taxi driver’s income depends on taking on as many passenger fares as possible and that often means that speed takes precedence in their minds over safety.
+Taxicabs are a large part of the Chicago transportation system.
+Considered “common carriers,” these cars and vans are available for hire, and under Illinois law, their drivers are expected to ensure the safe transport of their passengers.
+However, regardless of what the law may state, taxi driver’s income depends on accumulating as many passenger fares as possible.
+That often means in their minds that speed takes precedence over safety.

-The Chicago taxi accident attorneys at Rosenfeld Injury Lawyers recognize the dangers faced by motorists, passengers, pedestrians and cyclists sharing the crowded city streets with cabs.
-Our office is committed to holding negligent cab operators fully responsible for their acts when it comes to getting compensation for our clients' injuries.
-If you or a loved one was injured in a Chicago taxi cab accident contact our office for a free consultaiton.Just Who Is At Risk For Getting Injured in a Chicago Cab Accident?
+The Chicago taxi accident attorneys at Rosenfeld Injury Lawyers LLC recognize the dangers faced by motorists, passengers, pedestrians and cyclists sharing the crowded city streets with cabs.
+Our office is committed to holding negligent cab operators entirely responsible for their acts when it comes to getting compensation for our clients' injuries.
+If you, or a loved one, was injured in a Chicago taxi cab accident contact our office for a free consultation.

 There are approximately 7,000 taxicabs registered within the Chicago city limits.
-Chicago taxis are unique in comparison to many other major cities in the fact that taxis do not need to be a certain color, like the standard yellow seen in many cities, and their drivers do not need to wear uniforms.
-This means that any spotting these fast moving vehicles may be more difficult in Chicago as they may blend in with the other vehicles on the road.
+Chicago taxis are unique in comparison to many other major cities as they are all not a particular color, like the standard yellow cabs seen in many cities, and their drivers do not need to wear uniforms.
+This means that spotting these fast-moving vehicles may be more challenging in Chicago because the taxis may blend in with the other cars and vans sharing the road.

-Due to their need to get their passengers quickly to their destinations and take on the next fare, taxicab drivers are often seen jetting in and out of traffic.
-Although many drivers are experienced and careful as well as expedient, the need to rush can put these drivers at risk for accidents.
-Victims of these accidents can be:
+Due to their need to get their passengers to their destinations quickly to get to the next fare, taxicab drivers are often seen jutting in and out of traffic.
+Although many cab drivers are experienced and careful while expedient, the need to rush can increase the driver's chance of causing accidents.
+Victims of these crashed can be:

 - Passengers.
-Those riding within the cab may be hurt when another driver or when the taxi crashes into another vehicle either hits a taxi.
+Those riding within the cab may be hurt when another driver hits the taxi.

 - Motorists.
 Motorists who share the road with these fast-paced common carriers may be rear-ended, sideswiped or even cut off in traffic, causing serious accidents.